 When To Burp Your Newborn?

-Although burping is often associated with avoiding gas and colic pain, the American Academy of Paediatrics (AAP) recommends that a baby who is still on a milk diet should be burped regularly, even if they do not show any sign of discomfort or gas.
+Although burping is often associated with avoiding gas and colic pain, the American Academy of Paediatrics (AAP) recommends that a baby still on a milk diet should be burped regularly, even if they do not show any sign of discomfort or gas.

 For fussy babies and babies who experience gas more often, it is advised to burp them even between feeds.
 For example, while changing the breast or middle of the bottle, give them a break and burp them to release any gas they might have swallowed.

-- Over your shoulder – This is the most natural position and works best for you if you wonder how to burp a sleeping newborn.
+▪ Over your shoulder – This is the most natural position and works best for you if you wonder how to burp a sleeping newborn.
 First, place your baby's help on your shoulder and your arm firmly under their bum.
 Then, gently pat and rub the back of your baby using the other hand till they burp.

-- Walking – A more convenient position for little older babies with head control and who do not fall asleep during feeding.
+▪ Walking – A more convenient position for little older babies with head control who do not fall asleep during feeding.
 Make your baby sit on your arm facing outwards, back towards you, and place your palm firmly on their belly while walking.
 The walking motions will help release the trapped air.

-The method you choose to use most often will depend on what helps your baby burp easier and comfortably.How often to burp a baby?
+The method you choose most often will depend on what helps your baby burp easier and more comfortably.

 How often to burp your newborn baby will depend on how frequently your baby feeds.

-- When breastfeeding – burp your baby while switching between breasts.
-If you feed on only one breast at a time, burp your baby mid feel.
+▪ When breastfeeding – burp your baby while switching between breasts.
+If you feed on only one breast at a time, burp your baby mid-feel.

-When To Stop Burping Your Baby?
+When To Stop Burping A Baby?

-Are you wondering how long to burp a newborn?
+Are you wondering how long it takes to burp a newborn?
 Well, there is no specific age at which you need to stop burping your baby.
 However, as babies grow, start to sit, and start on solid foods, the need to burp them reduces over time.